The Customer Review Score is independently calculated, based on reviews from 250+ major websites & social sites incl. Tripadvisor & Facebook.

 Step back in time as you arrive at Seckford Hall Hotel and admire its an impressive Tudor façade, tall chimneys and huge carved oak entrance door.
 Inside, its Elizabethan history is also apparent with beautiful oak panelling, ceilings, doors and archways, intricately carved with depictions of its splendid period.

 All bedrooms at Seckford Hall Hotel are non-smoking and come with broadband Internet access and digital radio and television.
 Hi-Speed Wireless Internet is available in the public areas and is free.

-Seckford Hall has two restaurants - The oak panelled award winning, Fine Dining Restaurant in the main house specialises in fresh lobster dishes, the local Suffolk Duckling and pays particular attention to fresh ingredients available from local farms and fishing waters.
-The Courtyard Brasserie Restaurant offers light meals and drinks and caters for afternoon teas and suppers.
+Seckford Hall has one restaurant - The oak panelled award winning, Fine Dining Restaurant in the main house specialises in fresh lobster dishes, the local Suffolk Duckling and pays particular attention to fresh ingredients available from local farms and fishing waters.
 There is also the Tudor Bar and Lounge areas within the hotel that serve bar lunches.

 The courtyard leisure facilities are set inside a 1550's Tudor Tithe barn adjacent to the hotel with its large swimming pool and fully equipped gymnasium.
 There is also a health & beauty salon.
 Next door, only minutes walk from the hotel, is Seckford Golf Club, with an 18-hole course.